groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/image-to-mhtml.md

     code: |
         ```java
-        // Load the source Image file to be converted
+        // Load the source IMAGE file to be converted
-        Converter converter = new Converter("input.jpg");
+        Converter converter = new Converter("input.image");
         // Get the convert options ready for the target MHTML format
         ConvertOptions convertOptions = new FileType().fromExtension("mhtml").getConvertOptions();
         // Convert to MHTML format